top of page

 2016_02_11_Plastico_Website_STILLS-26.JP

-• Builds and maintains recycling bins throughout the community
+• built and maintained recycling bins throughout the community

-• Encourages local businesses to be responsible about plastic use
+• encouraged local businesses to be responsible about plastic use

 bottom of page